Smoothing discrete Morse theory: Background

 A famous instance of this criterion is the so called Double Suspension theorem.
 Recall that the \emph{suspension} of a simplicial complex $C$ is the complex

 where $x$ and $y$ are two new vertices.
 In other words, $\Sigma(C)$ is the join of $C$ and a $0$-sphere.

 \begin{cor}[Double Suspension theorem] Let $H$ be any $d$-dimensional homology sphere.
 The double suspension $\Sigma^2(H) = \Sigma (\Sigma (H))$ is a manifold, homeomorphic to $S^{d+2}$.
-Since four edge links in $\Sigma^2(H)$ are combinatorially equivalent to $H$, if $H$ is not a (PL) sphere, then the sphere $\Sigma^2(H)$ is not PL. \end{cor}
+Since four edge links in $\Sigma^2(H)$ are combinatorially equivalent to $H$, if $H$ is not a PL sphere, then the sphere $\Sigma^2(H)$ is not a PL manifold. \end{cor}

 In a non-PL closed manifold, the subcomplex of faces whose link is not a PL sphere is called \emph{PL singular set}.
-Inside $\Sigma^2(H) = S^0 \ast S^0 \ast H$, the singular set is $S^0 \ast S^0$, a $4$-cycle formed by the apices of the suspensions: In fact, the link of each edge in this cycle is $H$.
+Inside $\Sigma^2(H) = S^0 \ast S^0 \ast H$, the PL singular set is $S^0 \ast S^0$, a $4$-cycle formed by the apices of the suspensions: In fact, the link of each edge in this cycle is $H$.

-The manifolds $\Sigma^2(H)$ constructed in Corollary \ref{cor:edwards} are all topologically spheres, by the Poincar\'e conjecture.
-In particular, they all admit also PL triangulations, like the boundary of the $(d+1)$-simplex.
+For each $d \ge 5$, the sphere $S^d$ admits both PL triangulations, like the boundary of the $(d+1)$-simplex, and non-PL ones, like the double suspension of some homology $(d-2)$-sphere (cf.~Corollary \ref{cor:edwards}).
 One could wonder if there exist manifolds that admit only non-PL triangulations.
 This is indeed the case, as discovered by Kirby and Siebenmann:

 \begin{example}[Kirby--Siebenmann \cite{KirSie}] For every $d\geq 5$, there exists a $d$-manifold that admits a triangulation, but does not admit any PL triangulation.
-In fact, any $d$-manifold $M$, $d\geq 4$ can be PL triangulated if and only if the Kirby-Siebenmann invariant $\kappa(M)\in H^4(M,\mathbb{Z}/2\mathbb{Z})$ vanishes.
+In fact, any $d$-manifold $M$, with $d\geq 4$, can be PL triangulated if and only if the Kirby-Siebenmann invariant $\kappa(M)\in H^4(M,\mathbb{Z}/2\mathbb{Z})$ vanishes.
 This in particular implies that all manifolds with $H^4(M,\mathbb{Z}/2\mathbb{Z})=0$ can be PL triangulated.
 Thus, all contractible manifolds can be triangulated!
-In fact, Gleason even discovered that all contractible manifolds admit a smooth structure, cf. \cite{HundM}. \end{example}
+In fact, Gleason even discovered that all contractible manifolds admit a smooth structure, cf.\ \cite{HundM}. \end{example}

 Clearly, by Theorem \ref{thm:pltr} the manifolds of Example \ref{ex:KiSie} do not admit any smooth structure.